GSS-Cogs/csvw-example/README.md

 You'll notice that the second triple has only two statements.
 That's because the `;` character is indicating that an element of the previous line will be reused (in this case, the variable defined by `Joe`)

-These techniques should provide the basics to understand the .trig file included in example 5.
+These techniques should provide the basics to understand the .trig file included with example 5.